-Losing weight is about patience, focus and will power.
+Losing weight is about patience, focus, and willpower.
 In order to lose weight one needs to stay determined, regardless of the constant battle between your body and the cravings.
-When you can take control, when you can make the right decision, why choose the path you might regret over a period of time?
+When you can take control when you can make the right decision, why choose the path you might regret over a period of time?

 Changing your relationship with food to lose weight

 Nowadays, you’ll read about diets everywhere-magazines, newspapers, on the internet, trending crash diets posted on social media, celeb-inspired diets, etc. Basically, you end up drowning in this pool of confusion trying to figure out what’s best for you.
 Since we are here to help you lead the healthiest life possible, we will talk you through the first step towards losing weight.
-If you are one of those people who are known as the food connoisseur or having a bit too much of a sweet tooth, it is time to pay attention and gear up for the rest of the weight loss season.
+If you are one of those people who is known as the food connoisseur or having a bit too much of a sweet tooth, it is time to pay attention and gear up for the rest of the weight loss season.
 Yes, the moment has arrived to take the leash in hand and trot towards a healthy lifestyle.

 This leads us to the most important step which will certainly determine how your journey is going to shape up- your eating habits.
 We all know the primary rules and yes and no’s about dieting, but sometimes we give in to our cravings and succumb to the temptation.